 Tips from the Kitchen

-• Blend well: Blend the ingredients well, unless you like a chunkier pâté.
-I used this blender, but if you’d rather use a food processor, this one has great reviews.
-We like our pâté perfectly smooth, so blend away!
+• Blend the ingredients well: Unless you like a chunkier pâté, blend the ingredients well.
+I like this blender, but if you’d rather use a food processor, this one has great reviews.
+I like my pâté perfectly smooth, so blend away!

 Liver pate with knife inside.